Truck Accident Attorneys – Sleep Apnea And Truck Accidents

 - Sleep apnea impairs judgment on the road

-The fact is that sleep apnea is a large contributor of accidents on Indiana roads.
-If you or a loved one was injured by an Indiana truck driver, you may be able to sue for money damages.
+The fact is that sleep apnea is a large contributor of accidents on our roads.
+If you or a loved one was injured by a truck driver, you may be able to sue for money damages.
 Please call us today on 877-561-3004 for more information.
 Thanks, and we look forward to hearing from you.